Ready to build better conversations?

 Also, in order for the software to be maximally effective, your team should exceed the minimum required number of users.
 Otherwise, you’re susceptible to occasional prediction failures and other issues.

-Sales teams may find this feature valuable, but it’s more natural habitat may still be industries such as debt collection, fundraising, and political canvassing.
+Sales teams may find this feature valuable, but predictive dialer systems are mainly used for debt collection, fundraising, and political canvassing.

 The right solution for your team depends largely on how many agents you want actively dialing out at any given time.
 Larger teams (and brands) may opt for the efficiency of a predictive dialer, while smaller teams may appreciate the personalization and control offered by a power dialer.

-Remember, super-charged calling operations aren’t right for every team.
-If your sales force is contacting a curated list of leads — specific to your company’s ideal customer profile — blasting through numbers like a woodchipper could be counterproductive.
+Remember, large-scale calling operations aren't right for every team.
+If your sales force is contacting a curated list of leads—specific to your company's ideal customer profile—blasting through numbers like a woodchipper could be counterproductive.
 In this case, deliberation and preparation should take priority over sheer volume.

 Aspects to consider include: